Homepage > St. Louis Rear-End Accident Lawyer

 Approximately 2.5 million rear-end accidents happen across the United States each year.
 This amounts to more than 80 percent of car accidents in most major cities.
 Missouri and Illinois are no exception to this trend.
 Sadly, most of these accidents could have been prevented if the driver had maintained a proper following distance, traveled at a safe speed and paid attention to the road instead of distractions.

 No matter how safely you drive, there is always the risk that a negligent driver will collide with you while you are stopped in traffic.
 Carelessness is never an excuse for a car accident.
-The Missouri and Illinois rear-end collision attorneys at The Cagle Law Firm can help you recover the compensation you deserve if you have been injured in a crash where you were struck from behind.
+The Illinois and Missouri rear-end collision attorneys at The Cagle Law Firm can help you recover the compensation you deserve if you have been injured in a crash where you were struck from behind.

 Factors in Missouri and Illinois Rear-End Accidents